-Denoising autoencoders came in hand since it do not merely retain the information of raw data, but also generalize meaningful and important properties of the input distribution across all input samples.
-Even shallow denoising autoencoders can been proven effective in extracting biological insights. \cite{danaee2017deep} adopted stacked denoising autoencoders (SDEs) to detect functional features in breast cancer from gene expression profiles data. \citet[ADAGE]{GeneExpADAGE2014} presented an unsupervised approach that effectively applied SDA to capture key biological principles in breast cancer data.
-ADAGE is an open-source project for extracting relevant patterns from large-scale gene expression datasets. \cite{ADAGE22016} further improved ADAGE to successfully extract both clinical and molecular features.
-To build better signatures that more consistent with biological pathways and enhance model robustness, \cite{eADAGE2017} developed an ensemble ADAGE (eADAGE) to integrate stable signatures across models.
+Denoising autoencoders came in handy since they do not merely retain the information of raw data, but also generalize meaningful and important properties of the input distribution across all input samples.
+Even shallow denoising autoencoders can be proven effective in extracting biological insights. \citet{danaee2017deep} adopted SDAs to detect functional features in breast cancer from gene expression profile data. \citet[ADAGE]{GeneExpADAGE2014} presented an unsupervised approach that effectively applied SDA to capture key biological principles in breast cancer data.
+ADAGE is an open-source project for extracting relevant patterns from large-scale gene expression datasets. \citet{ADAGE22016} further improved ADAGE to successfully extract both clinical and molecular features.
+To build better signatures that are more consistent with biological pathways and enhance model robustness, \citet{eADAGE2017} developed an ensemble ADAGE (eADAGE) to integrate stable signatures across models.
 These three similar works were all experimented on Pseudomonas aeruginosa gene expression data.
-In addition, \cite{GeneExphhw2015} demonstrated the efficacy of using the enhanced data by multi-layer denoising autoencoders to cluster yeast expression microarrays into known modules representing cell cycle processes.
-Motivated by the hierarchical organization of yeast transcriptomic machinery, \cite{GeneExpHierachical2016learning} adopted a four-layered autoencoder network with each layer accounting for a specific biological process in gene expression.
+Additionally, \citet{GeneExphhw2015} demonstrated the efficacy of using the enhanced data by multi-layer denoising autoencoders to cluster yeast expression microarrays into known modules representing cell cycle processes.
+Motivated by the hierarchical organization of yeast transcriptomic machinery, \citet{GeneExpHierachical2016learning} adopted a four-layered autoencoder network with each layer accounting for a specific biological process in gene expression.
 This work also introduced sparsity into autoencoders.
-Edges of denoising autoencoders over principle component analysis (PCA) and independent component analysis (ICA) were clearly illustrated in aforementioned works.
+Edges of denoising autoencoders over PCA and independent component analysis (ICA) were clearly illustrated in the aforementioned works.